 Wider community: Embracing shared responsibility

 Beyond direct stakeholders, businesses operate within a broader community context.
-Going back to the 1900s – and through to the 1970s – a number of larger companies actively invested in the communities in which they operated or even built entirely new communities around their operations.
+Going back to the 1900s – and even through to the 1970s – a number of larger companies actively invested in the communities in which they operated or even built entirely new communities around their operations.
 That somewhat altruistic mindset is now being reinvented for the times.
 Leaders in this space are actively engaging with the local community and demonstrating their commitment to environmental stewardship, knowing that it can foster goodwill and secure a social licence to operate.

 Communicating decarbonisation initiatives in the context of community impact can involve town hall meetings and public forums, but the real opportunity is through collaborative projects that address local environmental concerns.
 Transparent reporting of progress and involving community members in decision-making processes strengthens the company's reputation and has a positive impact on the community.